 A letter from our Founder:

 I’m Rachel Clinesmith, and I founded Vampyre Cosmetics in 2019 with a dream to create a brand that celebrates individuality and self-expression.
 Throughout the years, we connected with an incredible community that shares our values.
 In 2022, I decided to bring on an additional partner to help scale my vision.
 In mid 2023, the 2nd partner I brought on, Lisa (our former PR rep) introduced an outside bookkeeping firm to help us manage our finances.
 What they uncovered was shocking: evidence of fraud and embezzlement by Karen Holton, the 1st partner I had brought on.
 It was a devastating blow, and we knew we had to act fast.
 We hired a legal team to address the situation, hoping for accountability.
 After six months of negotiations, and multiple attempts to hold Karen accountable, she filed a malicious lawsuit against us.
 This was Karen’s attempt to shut down Vampyre Cosmetics permanently.
-This could have left our loyal customers—many of whom had pre-ordered our highly anticipated Dungeons & Dragons collection—without any recourse for refunds or their orders.
+This would have left our loyal customers—many of whom had pre-ordered our highly anticipated Dungeons & Dragons collection—without any recourse for refunds or their orders.
 The lawsuit didn’t just threaten our business; it affected our vendors and contractors, too.
 We were in a precarious position, trying to keep going while addressing this crisis.
 I told our attorneys that I needed to refund and cancel all of Vampyre Cosmetics orders or find a way to ensure they were fulfilled.